MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 * index - file to serve when accessed by a web browser (optional, default `index.html`).
 * serveIndexOnNotFound - when true, the index file will be served if the requested file is not found (default `false`).
+* assetRoot - the root folder of the assets relative to the target folder (optional, default the target folder)
 * assets - list of whitelisted assets (optional, default `undefined`).
 * segments - list of segment names to load (required).
 * trustKey - key for creating trusted clients (optional).